Median Income

 Education

 22.3% of residents hold a bachelor's degree, below the national average of 33.7%.
 91.6% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 7.6/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Sheridan experiences four distinct seasons with an average temperature of 51°F. Winters average 26°F in January while summers reach 73°F in July.
+With 275 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 42.4 inches.
 Air quality is rated Good with a median AQI of 41.

 Population